dhoerl/PhotoScrollerNetwork/README.txt

 It looks really nice and seems to be exactly what you need!
 And you see three jpeg images with the three images you see in the UIScrollView.
 But, you dig deeper, and with a growing pit in your stomach, you discover that the project is a facade - it only works since those beautiful three jpegs are pre-tiled into 800 or so small png tiles, prepared to meet the needs of the CATiledLayer backing the scrollview.

+Fear not!
+Now you have PhotoScrollerNetwork to the rescue!
+Not only does this project solve the problem of using a single image in an efficient and elegant manner, but it also shows you how to fetch images from the network using Concurrent NSOperations, and then how to efficiently decode and re-format them for rapid display by the CATiledLayer.
+Note that for single core processors like the 3GS and 4, the decode time is additive.
+I challenge anyone to make this faster!

 This code leverages my github Concurrent_NSOperations project (https://github.com/dhoerl/Concurrent_NSOperations), as image fetching is done using Concurrent NSOperations.
 The images were uploaded to my public Dropbox folder - you will see the URL if you look around.

 The included Xcode 4 project has two targets, one using just Apple APIs, and the second using libjpeg-turbo, both explained below.